 This is the story of Claude, a little boy who wants to grow up to be a girl.
 Claude’s parents are happy with Claude to be whoever he wants to be; however, they and the family aren’t sure they want the whole world to know this.
 Can a family keep a secret and what happens when the secret explodes?
 This is such a wonderful story of family, childhood, parenting and more.

 2. The Masterpiece by Fiona Davis:

 The whole premise of this book is simply magical to me!
 The novel tells the story of two women living 50 years apart and the role that New York City’s Grand Central Terminal plays in their lives.
 Clara is a promising art student at the lauded Grand Central School of Art in the 1920s when her world is turned upside down by the Great Depression.
 Virginia is a desperate mother who takes a job in the information booth at the declining Grand Central in the 1970s when her life is turned upside down by her discovery of an abandoned art school within the terminal and a striking watercolor hidden under the dust.
 Clara’s story forever changes Virginia’s life in this inspired story!

 3. The Great Believers by Rebecca Makkai:

-This book has won countless awards and has received endless praise for very good reason, it’s fabulous.
+This book has won countless awards and has received endless praise for very good reason, it’s pretty gripping.
 The novel goes between the 1980s Chicago art scene and present day Paris as the characters grapple with the AIDS crisis and how it affects every part of their lives.
 Thrown in the mix are story lines about art, cults, and more.
+When reading this book, I was struck with how much I didn’t know about the AIDS crisis of the eighties.
+I will say that is book isn’t really an upper so be prepared to read about some tough circumstances.
 P.S.
 Amy Poehler optioned the rights to this book for tv!

 4. One Day in December by Josie Silver: